The Enrichment Pipeline

 - answer specificity

-Stage 4: Embedding And Indexing
+Stage 4: Indexing

 This is the practical meaning of a source becoming indexed or ready.